Adolph Zukor: Paramount Pictures

 "I could take a hint," Zukor recalled wryly.
 "She got the $20,000, and before long I was paying her $100,000 a year.
 Mary was a terrific businessman."

 Zukor was, primarily, also a businessman.
 "He did not take the same personal, down-to-the-last-detail interest in the making of his movies that producer-executives such as Samuel Goldwyn and Louis B. Mayer did," wrote The New York Times in Zukor's obituary at the age of 103.
 He became an early investor in radio, taking a 50 percent interest in the new Columbia Broadcasting System in 1928, but selling it within a few years.

 Partner Lasky hung on until 1932, when Paramount nearly collapsed in the Great Depression years.
 Lasky was blamed for that and tossed out.
 In the following year, Paramount went into receivership.
 Ultimately at fault were Zukor's over-expansion and use of overvalued Paramount stock for purchases that made the company file for bankruptcy.
 A bank-mandated reorganization team kept the company intact, and, miraculously, Zukor was able to return as production chief.
 On June 4, 1935, John E. Otterson became president.
-When Barney Balaban was appointed president on July 2, 1936 Zukor was relegated to chairman of the board.
+When Barney Balaban was appointed president on July 2, 1936, Zukor was relegated to chairman of the board.

 He eventually spent most of his time in New York City, but passed the winter months in Hollywood to check on his studio.
 He retired from Paramount Pictures in 1959 and in 1964, stepped down as chairman and assumed Chairman Emeritus status, a position he held up until his death at the age of 103 in Los Angeles.

-Personal life
+Personal life and death

 In 1897, he married Lottie Kaufman; they had two children, Eugene J. Zukor, who became a Paramount executive in 1916, and Mildred Zukor Loew who married Arthur Loew, son of Marcus Loew.

 Zukor was a Freemason at Centennial Lodge No. 673, New York.

 Zukor died from natural causes at his Los Angeles residence at age 103 in June 1976.
 He is buried at the Temple Israel Cemetery in Hastings-on-Hudson, New York.